Business and Finance

 Historical view

-On 16th August 1960, Cyprus became an independent state named The Republic of Cyprus after the event of Zurich-London Treaty.
+On 16th August 1960, Cyprus became an independent state named The Republic of Cyprus after the event of the Zurich-London Treaty.
 Currently, she is a member of The United Nations, Commonwealth and the Council of Europe and Non-Aligned Movement.
-The British have two independent bases in the Cypriote region Akroti-Episkopi and Dhekelia.
+The British have two independent bases in the Cypriote region, Akroti-Episkopi and Dhekelia.

 Constitution